#

-DLNR NEWS RELEASE: DLNR posts shark warning signs at Ahihi-Kinau NAR following fatal shark bite todayPosted on Apr 29, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: DLNR posts shark warning signs at Ahihi-Kinau NAR following fatal shark bite todayPosted on Apr 29, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 MAKENA, MAUI — The Department of Land and Natural Resources (DLNR) has closed Makena State Park and ocean waters from Big Beach to La Perouse light house to swimmers, divers, and other ocean users.
 This is in response to a fatal shark bite this morning in the Kanahena Cove area of Ahihi-Kinau Natural Area Reserve.
 DLNR Division of Conservation and Resources Enforcement officers, Division of Aquatic Resources staff, and County lifeguards are on scene to investigate and warn the public.
 Shark warning signs are being posted.
 Further details about the incident are pending.